iccir919/100-days-of-code/log.md

 **Today's Progress**: Continuing my progress on Chapter 9: Regular Expressions from Eloquent JavaScript.
 Also, I reset my freeCodeCamp and Code Signal accounts.
 New beginnings!

 **Thoughts:** To be honest, I did not make much progress today.
 It is my parents anniversary, so the time that I usually work on coding stuff was taken by preparing them dinner.
 Then after dinner, we watched a movie.
 Throughout all of this, we were all drinking alcohol.
-Now, at the end of it all, I feel pretty tired and not really able to code.
+Now, at the night, I feel pretty tired and not really able to code.
 I'm resetting my Code Signal and freeCodeCamp accounts so that I can relearn what I went over months and months ago.
 Hopefully, if I did actually absorb the material, then it should be quick to get back where I was before the reset.
 Completing some of the freeCodeCamp sections is one of the goals of this challenge.

 **Links to work:**
 - [Eloquent JavaScript](https://eloquentjavascript.net)